May 2022

 I knocked the milk jar over because often I miss coordinate my hands, these accidents happen often due to suffering so much trauma.

 Recent sightings = Adders :) and a cuckoo, :( how ironic.
-There was also an insect hotel they'd named Bugingham Palace, buging is what "enablers" do to distract and cripple your projections.
+There was also an insect hotel they'd named Bugingham Palace.

 The view from Crickley hill is quite something.